SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-31-coronavirus-mutation-vs-vaccine.md

 health measures.
 If, that is, Americans could be persuaded to take public health measures seriously.
 Which is, as you may have noticed, in some doubt.

+And really, we _must not be American-centric about a world public health problem_.
+As we [recently noted from Dr Tedros of the WHO]({{ site.baseurl }}/youre-scaring-me#not-just-your-body-your-choice-you-live-with-the-rest-of-us), nobody is safe until everybody is safe.

 ## So&hellip; vaccine or no?

 <img src="{{ site.baseurl }}/images/2020-12-31-coronavirus-mutation-vs-vaccine-wise.jpg" width="400" height="215" alt="BMJ: new coronavirus variant seen in UK" title="BMJ: new coronavirus variant seen in UK" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>